-Polar bears have the best night vision due to the long dark winters they endure.
+Polar bears have the best night vision due to the long dark winters.
 They have the largest eyes of all three North American bears.
 To see in the glare of the snow, they have a nictitating membrane on the eye.
 This acts as a transparent eyelid to filter out any glare and protects the eye.
 Polar bears are aquatic mammals and can see well underwater due to the nictitating membrane.

 Because of their excellent sense of smell, polar bears do not rely on their vision to find food, although they can see objects a mile away in good conditions.

-All three species of North American bears have small ears, but their hearing is good.
+All three North American bears have small ears, but their hearing is good.
 American black bears have small, rounded ears set back on the head, while brown bears are located further forward.
 The ears of a polar bear are located lower on the head to protect them from the cold.

-Bears have an excellent range of hearing and can hear sounds between 40,000 and 60,000 hertz and in the ultrasonic range of 16-20 megahertz.
+Bears have an excellent range of hearing and can hear sounds between 40,000 and 60,000 hertz in the ultrasonic range of 16-20 megahertz.

 It is said that bears can detect a human conversation at 300 meters and a camera shutter at 50 meters.
 Bears do not rely on their hearing to find large prey but use it to find smaller prey such as gophers, squirrels, mice, and voles.